What is the American Board of Podiatric Medicine?

 The Certificate of the American Board of Podiatric Medicine is a unique achievement, a step well beyond the mandatory education of the podiatrist or state requirements for licensure.

-The American Board of Podiatric Medicine is recognized by the Joint Committee on the Recognition of Specialty Boards of the Council on Podiatric Medical Education under the authority of the American Podiatric Medical Association as the specialty board to conduct a certification process in Podiatric Orthopedics and Primary Podiatric Medicine.
+The American Board of Podiatric Medicine is recognized by the Specialty Board Recognition Committee (SBRC) of the Council on Podiatric Medical Education under the authority of the American Podiatric Medical Association as the specialty board to conduct a certification process in Podiatric Orthopedics and Primary Podiatric Medicine.
 Recognition is an indication of satisfactory compliance with the recognition criteria as well as public approbation, attesting to the competency and proficiency of the specialty board to assure that only qualified podiatrists have obtained certified status.

 The Board arranges and conducts a comprehensive examination process heading to Board Certification and issues Diplomate certificates to successful candidates duly licensed to practice podiatric medicine.
 The Board holds the power to revoke such certificates.
 The Board endeavors to serve hospitals and the health care industry in general by preparing documentation of podiatric physicians who it has qualified or certified and provides primary source verification of their status in the accreditation process.
 Inquiries regarding a member's status must be expressed in writing to Board Headquarters to be considered official.